Updated: 2 days ago

 The Americans with Disabilities Act (ADA) of 1990 is a federal law that aims to provide "simple, solid, consistent, and enforceable requirements addressing discrimination against persons with disabilities."

 Employers with 15 or more employees are prohibited from discriminating against disabled employees who can perform the basic functions of their employment, even though they require fair accommodations.

 The ADA also establishes guidelines for determining whether an employee is injured and what types of accommodations are appropriate.

 The Equal Employment Opportunity Commission partially applies the ADA in the United States (known as the EEOC).
-The Equal Employment Opportunity Commission (EEOC) is a government agency in charge of enforcing a number of federal laws prohibiting workplace discrimination.
+The Equal Employment Opportunity Commission (EEOC) is a government agency in charge of enforcing several federal laws prohibiting workplace discrimination.

 The Equal Employment Opportunity Commission (EEOC) promulgates ADA-related rules and advises on employee grievances.
 In certain cases, the EEOC will file a civil lawsuit on behalf of a disabled person against an employer.
-Your Employment Law Attorney will know the more in-depth details.
+Your Los Angeles Disability Discrimination Attorney, will know the more in-depth details.